-There’s nothing like fresh green beans and the World’s Easiest Garlicky Green Beans Stir Fry is a great way to cook them!
+The World’s Easiest Garlicky Green Beans Stir Fry is a great way to cook fresh green beans!
 And this tasty stir-fry is low-carb, low-glycemic, South Beach Diet friendly, and can be gluten-free with gluten-free oyster sauce.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

 Beans used to be one of those plants that didn’t get too much respect from me in the garden.
 I found them hard to keep picked, and truthfully, sometimes I ended up with overgrown beans I had to throw away.
 But all my thoughts about beans changed after I made some fresh green beans into this World’s Easiest Garlicky Green Beans Stir Fry.
 Seriously, I could eat beans every day if they were cooked like this.

 This recipe was adapted from Cooking from the Heart: The Hmong Kitchen in America.
 The recipe was in the “cooking for a crowd” section of the book and made 25 servings!
 I only had about a pound of beans, so obviously I had to cut it down quite a bit.

 You’ve probably had stir-fried green beans at your favorite Chinese restaurant, but this has to be one of the easiest recipe around for this type of dish, only six ingredients, plus a bit of water!
 I decided to call it “World’s Easiest” Garlicky Green Beans Stir Fry after I thought about how easy it was, although it’s just called Garlicky Green Bean Stir Fry in the book.
 Once again, I used the principles I learned in a Chinese cooking class many years ago!

 - Preheat the wok (before you put the oil in.)